Blaldas/3iCubing/README.md

 # 3iCubing

-This repository contains the code used when developed and studying the 3iCubing algorithm.
+This repository contains the code used when developing and studying the 3iCubing/M3iCubing algorithm.

 Other links to related algorithms are listed bellow:
 [M3iCubing](https://github.com/Blaldas/M3iCubing)